-On March 1, 2022, we had 84 registered holders of record of our common stock.
+On March 1, 2023, we had 121 registered holders of record of our common stock.
 This figure excludes an estimate of the indeterminate number of beneficial holders whose shares may be held by brokerage firms and clearing agencies.
 We currently do not pay recurring dividends on our common stock.

-Currently, we do not have an active share repurchase program.
-However, we do from time to time purchase shares to satisfy employee tax obligations related to the vesting of restricted shares, in accordance with the Company's Stock Incentive Plan provisions.
-During 2021 and 2020, the Company did not purchase any shares to satisfy such employee tax obligations.
+On February 8, 2023, the Company announced that the Board of Directors authorized a share repurchase program of up to 500,000 shares of the Company's common stock over a two-year period.
+Repurchases under the program may occur from time to time in the open market, through privately negotiated transactions, through block purchases or other purchase techniques, or by any combination of such methods, and the program may be modified, suspended or terminated at any time at the discretion of the Board of Directors.
+Additionally, we do from time to time purchase shares to satisfy employee tax obligations related to the vesting of restricted shares, in accordance with the Company's Stock Incentive Plan provisions.
+During 2022 and 2021, the Company did not purchase any shares to satisfy such employee tax obligations.

 In October 2018, the Board of Directors of the Company approved the Mastech Digital, Inc. 2019 Employee Stock Purchase Plan (the "Stock Purchase Plan").
 The Stock Purchase Plan is intended to meet the requirements of Section 423 of the Code and required the approval of the Company's shareholders to be qualified under Section 423 of the Code.
 On May 15, 2019, the Company's shareholders approved the Stock Purchase Plan.
 Under the Stock Purchase Plan, 600,000 shares of Common Stock (subject to adjustment upon certain changes in the Company's capitalization) are available for purchase by eligible employees who become participants in the Stock Purchase Plan.
 The purchase price per share is 85% of the lesser of (i) the fair market value per share of Common Stock on the first day of the offering period, or (ii) the fair market value per share of Common Stock on the last day of the offering period.
-For the year ended December 31, 2021 and December 31, 2020, stock purchases under the Stock Purchase Plan totaled 23,492 and 20,459 shares at an average purchase price of \$12.84 and \$10.91, respectively.
-At December 31, 2021, there were 515,549 shares available for purchase under the Plan.
+For the year ended December 31, 2022 and December 31, 2021, stock purchases under the Stock Purchase Plan totaled 23,789 and 22,687 shares at an average purchase price of \$11.53 and \$12.84, respectively.
+At December 31, 2022, there were 492,565 shares available for purchase under the Plan.